cw-sarvesh/net-rest-api/readme.md

 ## Steps to deploy on heroku through CircleCi

 - Create New Heroku App
-- Go to setting -> add Buildpack -> Add this url because heroku officially not support .NET -> https://github.com/heroku-softtrends/heroku-buildpack-dotnetcore.git
-- Get API key from Setting to attach Circle CI and save it somewhere, we'll use it later in circleCI
+- Go to setting -> add Buildpack -> Add this url because heroku officially not support .NET -> https://github.com/jincod/dotnetcore-buildpackttach Circle CI and save it somewhere, we'll use it later in circleCI

 ## Steps to add Circle CI